EleanorPrins/colourChooser/README.md

 # ColourChooser

 A simple colour chooser discord bot.
-Works by taking user-provided hex codes and created a role based on their user id, with the colour of the role being the hex code provided.
+Works by taking user-provided hex codes and creates a role based on their user id, with the colour of the role being the hex code provided.

 ## Warning